abhishek326kr/yoforexnew/replit.md

 # YoForex - Expert Advisor Forum & Marketplace

 ## Overview
-YoForex is a comprehensive trading community platform for forex traders, offering forums, an Expert Advisor (EA) marketplace, broker reviews, and a virtual coin economy ("Sweets").
+YoForex is a comprehensive trading community platform for forex traders.
+It offers forums, an Expert Advisor (EA) marketplace, broker reviews, and a virtual coin economy ("Sweets").
 The platform aims to create a self-sustaining ecosystem by rewarding user contributions, providing valuable trading tools, and becoming a leading hub for forex traders, empowering them with community support and essential market navigation resources.
 The business vision is to establish a self-sustaining platform with significant market potential by fostering community, providing valuable resources, and enhancing trading experiences for forex enthusiasts.

 ## User Preferences
 ### Communication Style